cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 : The expected aggregate shares encoded in hexadecimal.

 `agg_result`:
-: The expected aggregate result of type `Vdaf.AggResult`.
+: The expected aggregate result of type `AggResult` defined by the VDAF.

 The schema also includes whatever parameters are required to instantiate the VDAF.
 These are listed in the subsections below.